urbien/longevity/README.md

 ## Background on RNA-based vaccines

-## Now a bit more technical
+## COVID vaccines tell cells to produce certain protein
-We are made of proteins.
+We are all made of proteins.
 It is a common knowledge that DNA is the source of programming for our body, specifically the instructions to produce proteins.
 In principle the body manifacturing process consists of just 2 steps:

 - A copy of the section of the DNA is made (in the nucleaus of the cell).